Skip to main content

 (e) Share their knowledge and experience, which leads to supporting surgical colleagues in resource-limited settings, without having to travel overseas.

-(f) Have their mentoring experience and skills accredited and recognised by RCS England.
-Mentors who successfully complete the scheme will be awarded a Certificate of Participation.
+(f) Have their mentoring experience and skills recognised by the College.

-RCS England and YSS are supporting a PhD research study undertaken by Oxford Brooks University, which aims to support future global health partnerships and capacity development initiatives by providing:
+RCS England and YSS supported a PhD research study undertaken by Oxford Brooks University, which aims to support future global health partnerships and capacity development initiatives by providing:

 • Guidance to projects that may be considering or are implementing remote/ virtual mentoring as an intervention or capacity development tool.